Authorization

 ---|---|---|

-code | A temporary authorization code. | ✅ |
+code | A temporary authorization code. | β |

-state | The value provided by the integration when the user was prompted for access. |
+state | The value provided by the integration when the user wasΒ prompted for access. |

-Step 3: The integration sends the code
+Step 3: Send the code

-in a POST request to the Notion API
+request to the Notion API

 code

-in a POST request to the Notion APIThe integration needs to exchange the temporary code
+request to the Notion APIThe integration needs to exchange the temporary code

 for an access_token